Sandoramix/42cursus/README.md

 Every cursus' project will have it's own branch.

-This branch (`master`) is used only to share useful information between projects.
+This branch (`master`) is used only to share useful information for projects.

 ---